jbstrap/strux-framework/README.md

-Below is a clean, comprehensive **README.md** generated from the documentation you provided.
-It’s structured for public repositories and developer onboarding, and follows common open-source conventions.

----

 # Strux Framework

 Strux is a modern, lightweight, and powerful **PHP framework** designed for building robust web applications and APIs.
 It combines a clean architecture with a rich feature set—including an Active Record ORM, built-in queue system, event dispatcher, and flexible middleware—while maintaining a minimal core with **few external dependencies**.